Skip to main content

 Get Wrigley Field Tickets

 Whether you are watching the Chicago Cubs battle for a pennant or you are rocking with a band like Guns N’ Roses, Wrigley Field tickets from TicketSmarter will help secure your seat for the biggest events of the year.
+You can also explore dates on our Wrigley Field venue page or jump to Chicago Cubs tickets.
+For more trip planning tips, see our expanded Wrigley Field event guide.
 If you are coming in from out of town, make sure to check HotelPlanner for exclusive Chicago travel deals and remember to keep this Wrigley Field guide handy for any questions that arise.
+Buy with confidence using the TicketSmarter Guarantee.